 Fairy Bower, Manly

-Reached from the promenade linking Manly and Shelly beaches on the Cabbage Tree Bay Eco Sculpture Walk on Sydney’s Northern Beaches, this small but well-maintained pool hasn’t changed hugely since it was built by local residents in 1929.
-It’s a roughly triangular shape, with its longest side – about 30 metres – adjoining the promenade.
-Note the Sea Nymphs sculpture that sits on the pool’s outer edge and continue around to the next headland to find the 50-metre Freshwater Rock Pool, which opened in 1925 and was the first ocean pool built on the North Shore.
+Fairy Bower Pool is located along the promenade linking Manly and Shelly beaches on the Cabbage Tree Bay Eco Sculpture Walk on Sydney’s Northern Beaches.
+The small, well-maintained pool hasn’t changed much since it was built by local residents in 1929.
+It’s a triangular shape, with its longest side – about 30 metres – adjoining the promenade.
+Note the Sea Nymphs sculpture that sits on its outer edge and continue around to the next headland to find the 50-metre Freshwater Rock Pool, which opened in 1925 and was the first ocean pool built on the North Shore.

 Location: 5B Marine Parade, Manly